Conversations on Democracy Programs

 Shaping the World: Conversations on Democracy brings together Thomas Jefferson and his contemporaries with bright young minds from local classrooms.
 Elementary and middle school students interview Thomas Jefferson and a historical guest, hearing first hand about daily life, politics and culture in early America.
 The program is filmed in conjunction with Poplar Forest’s annual “Conversations with Thomas Jefferson” event and is generously supported by the Greater Lynchburg Community Trust.

-Thomas Jefferson is played by renowned interpreter Bill Barker, courtesy of The Colonial Williamsburg Foundation.
+Thomas Jefferson is played by renowned interpreter Bill Barker, courtesy of The Thomas Jefferson Foundation.
 Barker has been Poplar Forest’s Jefferson since the beginning of the Democracy programs and is certainly no stranger to Poplar Forest student and adult audiences.
-He has performed as Jefferson for more than 20 years, appearing at the White House and the Palace of Versailles as well as in programs aired on ABC, NBC, CBS, CNN, and C-SPAN.
+He has performed as Jefferson for more than 25 years, appearing at the White House and the Palace of Versailles as well as in programs aired on ABC, NBC, CBS, CNN, and C-SPAN.

 Jefferson and Jackson